Malurth/Auto-2-day-HCCS/README.md

 What this?
 ----------------
 This is a KoLmafia script to automatically complete the Community Service challenge path in Hardcore within two days.
 Or attempt to, anyway.
-It largely follows yojimbo's 2-day HCCS guide, located here: http://forums.kingdomofloathing.com/vb/showpost.php?p=4769933&postcount=345
+It largely follows yojimbos_law's 2-day HCCS guide, located here: http://forums.kingdomofloathing.com/vb/showpost.php?p=4769933&postcount=345

 How use?
 ----------------